• Skip to primary navigation

 Making cupcakes from scratch is so easy!
 This recipe is basically as simple as making a box cake 😉

-Here's the step by step instructions for how to make chocolate cupcakes:
+Here's the step by step instructions:

 First, preheat your oven to 350 degrees F.

-Then, add in the remaining ingredients.
+Add in the remaining ingredients.
 This includes the eggs, avocado oil, vanilla and water.
 Whisk until smooth.

 Pour the batter into a lined muffin pan.
 Each cupcake is about ¼ cup batter, making 12 cupcakes.